Luis Robert Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 15th in the league.
+- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 13th in MLB.

-- The Blue Jays have a 4.37 team ERA that ranks 16th across all MLB pitching staffs.
+- The Blue Jays have the 14th-ranked team ERA among all league pitching staffs (4.18).

-- The Blue Jays rank 22nd in baseball in home runs surrendered (30 total, 1.3 per game).
+- The Blue Jays rank 20th in baseball in home runs given up (30 total, 1.3 per game).

-- Berrios gets the start for the Blue Jays, his fifth of the season.
-He is 1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched.
+- Kikuchi (3-0) takes the mound for the Blue Jays in his fifth start of the season.
+He's put together a 3.80 ERA in 21 1/3 innings pitched, with 20 strikeouts.

-- In his most recent time out on Thursday against the Houston Astros, the righty threw seven innings, allowing two earned runs while surrendering three hits.
+- The lefty last appeared on Friday against the New York Yankees, when he tossed six innings, allowing one earned run while giving up four hits.

-- In four games this season, the 28-year-old has a 6.23 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.
+- In four games this season, the 31-year-old has put up a 3.80 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.